nalluri426/Hello/README.md

 # Hello
-This is my first github repository, my name harish nalluri and i am from india.
+This is my first github repository, my name is harish nalluri and i am from india.